pjeby/gulpsmith/README.md

 #### Using Pre-assembled Pipelines

 By default, the standard ``.pipe()`` method of Node stream objects does not chain errors forward to the destination stream.
-This means that if you build a pipeline with the normal ``.pipe()`` method of Gulp plugins, you're going to run into problems if one of your source stream emits errors.
+This means that if you build a pipeline with the normal ``.pipe()`` method of Gulp plugins, you're going to run into problems if one of your source streams emits errors.

 Specifically, your build process can hang, because as far as Gulp or Metalsmith are concerned, the build process is still running!
 (If you've ever had a Gulp build mysteriously hang on you, you now know the likely reason why.)